Gnanesh15/CFI-Complaints-App/README.md

-CFI – Complaints App

    This is a mobile app built using Flutter framework that records special complaints and services needed regarding waste disposal.
 This app is a project under Center For Innovation (CFI), IITM.

-Intuition behind the App:
+Intuition behind the App -

 •	From the recent years there has been a huge need for the sustainability of our environment.
 One of the biggest challenges that our country is facing is regarding disposal of all sorts of waste materials, both bio-degradable and non-bio degradable.